atom/one-dark-ui/README.md

 ### Customize

-It's also possible to only change certain areas by adding the following to your `styles.less` (Use the DevTools to find the right selectors):
+It's also possible to resize only certain areas by adding the following to your `styles.less` (Use the DevTools to find the right selectors):

 ```css
 .theme-one-dark-ui {